-They rely on our laziness to turn a profit; or is it just that we presume it's difficult to make a delicious soup?
+They rely on our laziness to turn a profit; or is it just that we presume it's too difficult to make a delicious soup?

-Or perhaps we think because we are working full time, we afford these little luxuries like a supermarket butternut squash soup recipe; but can you afford the cancer that comes with it?
+Or perhaps we think because we are working full time, we can afford these little luxuries like a supermarket butternut squash soup recipe; but can you afford the cancer that comes with it?

 Trying to combine a participation in the race to end waste, and finding more food for our worms and hens has taken me into some places that I would normally choose to avoid.

 Our green grocer has provided us with some wonderful food for the beasties, but not enough, so we tried the supermarket.
-In a bag of trash we brought home was amongst the rotten fruit and vegetables a plastic packet of supermarket butternut squash soup recipe.
+In a bag of trash we brought home amongst the rotten fruit and vegetables was a plastic packet of supermarket butternut squash soup recipe.

-At first I considered feeding it to our dogs, because they love our butternut, but the packet was bulging under pressure and was over long past its sell by date.
+At first I considered feeding it to our dogs, because they love our butternut, but the packet was bulging under pressure and was long past its sell by date.
 It went to the worms who are less concerned about such niceties.